 Do you have diabetes?
 Are you experiencing problems with your eyesight such as floating black spots or the blurring of faces?
 Losing your ability to see is a terrifying prospect that we at Swan Family Optometry in Fair Oaks, CA understand all too well.
 Diabetes can lead to a number of other conditions that include Diabetic Retinopathy (DR).
 While this condition can be serious, it is treatable and even somewhat reversible.

 What is Diabetic Retinopathy?

 The elevated blood sugar levels that diabetics fight can also cause a condition called diabetic retinopathy.
 It causes the abnormal growth of – or damage to – the blood vessels of the retina.
 Blood vessels affected by this condition can swell, leak, and/or close.
 If left untreated, permanent blindness could develop.

-Trained ophthalmologists like Dr. Swan can use three tests to check for problems with your retina including those associated with diabetic retinopathy.
+Trained ophthalmologists like Dr. Swan and Dr. Chan can use three tests to check for problems with your retina including those associated with diabetic retinopathy.

 The doctor will administer special eye drops that widen the pupil allowing a special lens to be used to look inside the retina.
 Through this lens, the doctor can observe any visible signs of this condition.

 Optical Coherence Tomography (OCT)